GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
+One of my most productive days was throwing away 1,000 lines of code.

-~ Danny Hillis
+~ Ken Thompson
 <pre>

 </pre>